go-services/gs/README.md

 # Go Services

-## Introduction
-"gs" is an open-source command-line interface (CLI) tool designed for Go developers to accelerate the development of web applications.
+`gs` is an open-source command-line interface (CLI) tool designed for Go developers to accelerate the development of web applications.
 It automates and simplifies various tasks, removing the need for repetitive boilerplate code, and ensures a more efficient development process.

 ## Features
 - Scaffold new Go web applications with minimal setup